erizov/Professor/semester_10/lecture_67_rag_advanced/query_expansion/school.en.md

-# Query Expansion
+# Query Expansion for RAG

 ## Simple Explanation

-Query Expansion for RAG is an algorithm used to solve specific problems in computer science.
+Query Expansion for RAG is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying query expansion to solve specific tasks in query;
-- using query expansion in production systems for expansion;
-- integrating query expansion into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of query expansion:
+Consider a specific example of how query expansion for rag works:

-1. Data preparation: input data for query expansion (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of query expansion to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the query expansion algorithm do?
+1. What does the query expansion for rag algorithm do?
-2. In what situations is query expansion used?
+2. In what situations is query expansion for rag used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does query expansion handle edge cases?
+1. How does query expansion for rag handle edge cases?
-2. What are the advantages and disadvantages of query expansion?
+2. What are the advantages and disadvantages of query expansion for rag?
-3. Can the performance of query expansion be improved?
+3. Can the performance of query expansion for rag be improved?

 ### Advanced

-1. What is the time complexity of query expansion?
+1. What is the time complexity of query expansion for rag?
-2. How does query expansion work with large volumes of data?
+2. How does query expansion for rag work with large volumes of data?
-3. How can query expansion be optimized?
+3. How can query expansion for rag be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the query expansion algorithm.
+Perform a simple operation with the query expansion for rag algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the query expansion algorithm to a more complex dataset.
+Apply the query expansion for rag algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the query expansion algorithm in a programming language.
+Write an implementation of the query expansion for rag algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.